Learn about actual and potential costs

 How risky is the supply chain?

-The bearings supply chain has a moderate level of risk, the bulk of which stems from vendors' reliance on metals like steel.
-Some of the major upstream suppliers that bearing manufacturers rely on are iron and steel manufacturers, steel rollers and drawers, steel framers and ferrous metal product suppliers.
-Bearings...
+The bearings supply chain has a high level of risk, the bulk of which stems from vendors' reliance on metals like steel and plastics, which have been greatly affected by the coronavirus.
+High supply chain risk indicates an increased likelihood of upstream supplier issues that cause inhibit or delay a...
 Subscribe to learn more.